kboykov/bg_spamassassin/README.md

 # bg_spamassassin
-Some custom spamasassin rules for content flagging
+Some custom spamasassin rules for content flagging of phishy keywords.